AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 ### 3.1 - Preparation of a reference genome for decontamination

-You will need to build an index of the host genome plus the phiX genome (Included in data/genome folder).
+You will need to build a Bowtie2 index of the host genome plus the phiX genome (Included in data/genome folder).

+If you are using cow or pig samples, you can throw me an email and I could share my pre-build indexes.

-(Write basic instructions to dowload pig or cow genomes and cat them with the PhiX...)
+***(to do: write basic instructions to dowload pig or cow genomes and cat them with the PhiX...)***

 ### 3.1.1 - Example with the pig genome